raaudain/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Since 62.5% is about 10px, it makes it easy for codes to calculate rem units.

 4. How would you describe preprocessing to someone new to CSS?

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?